Union League: Philanthropic endeavors

 After the Civil War, members of the Union League Club of New York broadened their support of other philanthropic purposes.
 For instance, they helped to found the Metropolitan Museum of Art, and funded construction of the Statue of Liberty's pedestal and Grant's Tomb.

 Some former Union League buildings have been adapted for other uses.
 In Brooklyn, New York, the former Union League Club building now serves as a senior citizens' home.
-The former Union League building in New Haven, Connecticut, built on the site of founding father, Roger Sherman's home is now a restaurant.
+The former Union League building in New Haven, Connecticut, built on the site of Roger Sherman's home is now a restaurant.
 In 1949, members of the Union League Club of Chicago raised contributions to found the Union League Civic and Arts Foundation as a public, not-for-profit charitable, educational organization, whose mission is community enrichment.